 Overview

-Fast Random Projection (or FastRP) is a scalable and performant algorithm for learning node representations in a graph.
-It achieves an iterative computation of node embeddings with two components: first, node similarity matrix construction; second, dimension reduction by random projection.
+Fast Random Projection (or FastRP) is a scalable and efficient algorithm for learning node representations in a graph.
+It computes node embeddings iteratively through two main steps: first, constructing a node similarity matrix; second, reducing dimension using random projection.

 FastRP was proposed by H. Chen et al. in 2019: